Probate & Inheritance7 min readJanuary 8, 2025

 Co-Owner & Licensed REALTOR® · Ohio License #2001023573

-Mike has helped over 1,700 Dayton-area homeowners sell their homes for cash since 2016.
+Mike has personally been involved in 1,700+ career real estate transactions.
+Since 2016, he and Jay Thoms have purchased 300+ Dayton-area homes for cash through EZ Sell Homebuyers.
 He personally reviews every offer and returns calls the same day.

 Tags:inherited houseprobateOhioestate